- Product and Technical Support

 Yes!
 Although we do offer a native version available through iTunes, the web app also works quite well as long as you run it in full screen mode.
 (Of course, you will need an internet connection.)

-To do this on the iPad or iPhone/Touch, first open Larkwire in Safari.
+Note: Due to a bug in iOS 7, this technique does not currently work.
+We're currently exploring alternatives.
+To do this on the iPad or iPhone/Touch, first open Larkwire in Safari (on your device).
 Then tap the Add Bookmarks icon ( or +) and select Add to Home Screen.
 Now Larkwire will open using your full screen.